-Now, we don't have a dedicated CTA template slide in the PowerPoint ebook templates for you to customize ... but it's still simple!
-All you have to do is duplicate slide four (the Header/Subheader slide) and customize copy or add images as needed.
+Now, we don't have a dedicated CTA template slide in the PowerPoint ebook templates ... but it's still simple!
+You just have to duplicate the Header/Subheader slide and customize the copy or add images as needed.
 You can also go to Insert >> New Slide and work from there.

 To convert your ebook to a PDF, click File >> Save As in the ebook template you have open.
-Under File Format, select PDF and select a destination on your computer for this new file.
+Then, under File Format, select PDF and select a destination on your computer for this new file.

 Why can't you just attach what you have to a landing page and be done with it?
-Word documents, PowerPoints, and similar templates are perfect for creating your ebook, but not for delivering it.
+Word documents, PowerPoints, and similar templates are perfect for creating your ebook but not for delivering it.
 Because these templates are editable, the contents of your ebook are too easily corrupted, distorted, or even lost when moving from your computer to the hands of your future leads.
 That's where PDFs come in.

 You've seen these letters at the end of files before.
 Short for Portable Document Format, the .PDF file type essentially freezes your ebook so it can be displayed clearly on any device.
 A popular alternative to PDFs is the .EPUB file type.
 See a comparison of EPUB to PDF here.